 Rome wasn’t built in a day—and neither was your beauty closet.
-The answer to every woe and troublesome day isn’t splurging or spending money that you don’t have—however, every once in a while, you deserve to treat yourself to the finer things in life, whether it be the Pat McGrath lipstick you’ve been swatching every trip to Sephora or the Fenty Killawatt Freestyle Highlighter ($36) your roommate lets you borrow that you’ve been secretly obsessing over for months.
-Consciously and responsibly spending money and time on yourself can only benefit one person—you.
+The answer to every woe and troublesome day isn’t splurging or spending money that you don’t have.
+However, every once in a while, treating yourself can make you feel, well, good.
+If you're in the position to spend, consciously and responsibly spending money and time on yourself can only benefit one person—you.

 Take a Bold (or Bright) Risk

 We all have a friend (if not ourselves) who went through an awful breakup or a traumatic life event that resulted in them making a drastic change to their appearance, and that's perfectly okay.
 “By doing something impactful to change how we look to ourselves, and to the world, people can feel more empowered,” explains Silverstri.
 “External changes only net positively for us if we undertake them with mindfulness and intention.”
 Might we suggest changing your hair color, or asking your stylist to give you that bold, badass pixie hair haircut you’ve always wanted, or the perfect short cut that fits the shape of your face.
 Start from scratch with a new hairstyle, a new perspective, a new persona to match.